prostokazah/Secret-Republic-Hacking-Browser-Game-V3/README.md

 Read more about the history of the game and the more complete older version in the works for open sourcing @ https://medium.com/@adrian.n/secret-republic-open-sourced-hacker-simulation-futuristic-rpg-browser-based-game-php-843d393cb9d7

+# Main Features

+1 Audio AI (woman, same as trailer) voice speaks when interacting with the game 1 Futuristic bootstrap based UI, mostly mobile ready
+1 UNIX like terminal/command line based missions
+1 In-game Mission designer with BBCode like syntax features (see attached Guides and screens) 1 Community features: forums, organizations (guilds), organization forums, blogs, friends, messaging system, automatic mission based tournamens (hackdown), organization specific mission, the grid
+1 The grid: every players gets a node to start with and can initialize or conquer other nodes from other players.
+The world is split in multiple zones, which are split into clusters with a final node granularity.
+Damage and spy attacks can be triggered between nodes.
+There's an attempt at a simulator for attacks
+1 Abilities & skills which semi-influence command execution time in missions 1 Servers with upgradable hardware (motherboard, ram, hdd, power source, software) 1 Tutorial system
+1 Rewards system

 # SecretAlpha V4 ( newer code, much less featured )

 I probably recommend you try to run both versions or at least check out both repositories.
 V4 is newer, more responsive made with mobile-first in mind, but way less featured.